 As part of an overall healthy diet, fruit can really help make your bones and muscles stronger.
-A 2011 Florida State University study found that eating dried plums in particular can help prevent osteoporosis.
+A 2011 Florida State University study found that eating dried plums, in particular, can help prevent osteoporosis.
 Avocados are also fantastic for strong bones.
-Another study done by University of East Anglia just this year found that vitamin C can help you retain muscle mass.
+Another study done by the University of East Anglia just this year found that vitamin C can help you retain muscle mass.
 I don’t think I have to remind you that fruits are just loaded with C!

 3. Water content in fruit helps keep you hydrated